AuReMe/mpwt/README.rst

 Look at the `NCBI GFF format <https://www.ncbi.nlm.nih.gov/genbank/genomes_gff/>`__ for more informations.

-You have to provide a nucleotide sequence file associated with the GFF file containing the chromosome/scaffold/contig sequence.
+You have to provide a nucleotide sequence file (either '.fasta' or '.fsa' extensions) associated with the GFF file containing the chromosome/scaffold/contig sequence.

 .. code-block:: text